derisen/adal-msal-migration/guide.md

 });
 ```

-On the other hand, in MSAL Node, logging is configured during the initialization of MSAL Node instance:
+In MSAL Node, logging is part of the configuration options and is created with the initialization of the MSAL Node instance:

 ```javascript
 const msal = require('@azure/msal-node');